CodingInLondon/bitcoinmining-creative-uses/list.md

   - [Gridless twitter](https://twitter.com/GridlessCompute)
   - [Gridless Is Extending Power to Rural Africa](https://www.coindesk.com/consensus-magazine/2023/04/17/gridless-mining-extends-power-in-africa/) Article by CoinDesk, April 2023.
   - [Micro hydro plants](https://twitter.com/hash_bender/status/1577354828551962624) example of very small Bitcoin mining setup on a water streams.

+Bhutan
+  - [DHI confirms that it is mining Digital Assets](https://thebhutanese.bt/dhi-confirms-that-it-is-mining-digital-assets/) Article published in The Bhutanese, April 2023.
+  - [Bhutan Plans a $500 Million Fund for Crypto Mining in the Himalayas](https://www.bitdeer.com/news/bhutan-plans-a-500-million-fund-for-crypto-mining-in-the-himalayas) Announcement by Bitdeer, May 2023.

 Indonesia
 - [The Indonesia Bitcoin Mining Campaign](https://www.youtube.com/live/484pyxKnxIQ?feature=share&t=1333) Video from Bitcoin 2023 in Miami.
 The governor of the West Java province declares the Bitcoin mining industry welcome in Indonesia to transform 200GW of spare renewable hydro and geo-thermal energy.